 In a night of Merlot-based wines, all but one was Bordeaux, yet this was the crowd WOTN.
 This beast was alive, with tensing muscles and a viscous, beating heart.
 The nose had mint leaf that dazed and assaulted, on the palate the softest, most powerful tannins strung together dark chocolate, fig and a mineral essence in an elegant, silky string of pearls.
 So long, can go for years.

 How crazy is it that on a night of several of the best wines I've enjoyed in a while - with a great group of brothers 'o the vine - I get home to see the inimitable @Martin G Rivard enjoy a night that made mine look like a plonk fest.
 And my first reaction: I love this guy and haven't even met him yet.
 Hilarious!
 Cheers, Martin.
-We all know it's not a competition but that doesn't mean you shouldn't swing for the fences every time and have fun doing it! — a year ago
+We all know it's not a competition but that doesn't mean you shouldn't swing for the fences every time and have fun doing it! — 2 years ago

 This is a blend of two vineyards estate seven hills and ferguson they started the winery in 1983 going on the third generation.
 Has a bit of 7 CS 7 cf a good amount of red cherry and plum fruit notes of cigar box spice cedar and coffee.
 A big and chewy merlot nice freshness and elegance with a good hand of spice and earth through the finish.
 Excellent+ — 4 years ago